The Rebel Alliance from Star Wars blowing up not only the first Death Star, but the second one as well.

 Vietnam was the greatest military quagmire in United States history.

 Within the war itself, the Tet Offensive can be considered this.
-The vietcong attacked many cities simultaneously, notably claiming the US Embassy in Saigon.
-This was a major hit to the vision of American strength and hit their morale deeply.
-In reality, the vietcong suffered heavier losses than the American troops, but in terms of perception, this drastically swayed the war in their favour.
+The Vietcong attacked many cities simultaneously, notably claiming the US Embassy in Saigon.
+This was a major hit to the vision of American strength and hit their morale deeply, especially as nightly TV news had shown repeated US victories over the Vietcong militarily speaking.
+In reality, the Vietcong suffered heavier losses than the American troops and the attack itself devastated the Vietcong's ability to operate to such an extent the North Vietnamese Army took over operations in South Vietnam, but in terms of perception this drastically swayed the war in their favour.

 The Battle of Stalingrad, for the German forces in the Soviet Union.
 So much so that this was the first time the Nazis publicly acknowledged that the war was beginning to go badly.